uport-project/ethr-did/README.md

 source: "https://github.com/uport-project/ethr-did/blob/develop/README.md"
 ---

-# ethr DID library
+# Ethr-DID Library

-This library conforms to ERC 1056 and is intended to use ethereum addresses as fully self managed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/#decentralized-identifiers-dids) (DIDs) and lets you easily create and manage keys for these identities.
-It also lets you sign standards compliant [JSON Web Tokens (JWT)](https://jwt.io) that can be consumed using the [did-jwt](https://github.com/uport-project/did-jwt) library.
+This library conforms to ERC-1056 and is intended to use Ethereum addresses as fully self-managed [Decentralized Identifiers](https://w3c-ccg.github.io/did-spec/#decentralized-identifiers-dids) (DIDs), it allows you to easily create and manage keys for these identities.
+It also lets you sign standards compliant [JSON Web Tokens (JWT)](https://jwt.io) that can be consumed using the [DID-JWT](https://github.com/uport-project/did-jwt) library.

 A DID is an Identifier that allows you to lookup a DID document that can be used to authenticate you and messages created by you.

-Ethr DID provides a scalable identity method for Ethereum addresses that gives any Ethereum address the ability to collect on-chain and off-chain data.
-Because Ethr DID allows any Ethereum keypair to become an identity, it is more scalable and privacy-preserving than smart contract-based identity methods, like our previous [Proxy Contract](https://github.com/uport-project/uport-identity/blob/develop/docs/reference/proxy.md).
+Ethr-DID provides a scalable identity method for Ethereum addresses that gives any Ethereum address the ability to collect on-chain and off-chain data.
+Because Ethr-DID allows any Ethereum key pair to become an identity, it is more scalable and privacy-preserving than smart contract based identity methods, like our previous [Proxy Contract](https://github.com/uport-project/uport-identity/blob/develop/docs/reference/proxy.md).

-This particular DID method relies on the [ethr-did-registry](https://github.com/uport-project/ethr-did-registry).
+This particular DID method relies on the [Ethr-Did-Registry](https://github.com/uport-project/ethr-did-registry).
 The Ethr-DID-Registry is a smart contract that facilitates public key resolution for off-chain (and on-chain) authentication.
-It also facilitates key rotation, delegate assignment and revocation to allow 3rd party signers on a Key's behalf, as well as setting and revoking off-chain attribute data.
-These interactions and events are used in aggregate to form a DID's DID document using the [ethr-did-resolver](https://github.com/uport-project/ethr-did-resolver).
+It also facilitates key rotation, delegate assignment and revocation to allow 3rd party signers on a key's behalf, as well as setting and revoking off-chain attribute data.
+These interactions and events are used in aggregate to form a DID's DID document using the [Ethr-Did-Resolver](https://github.com/uport-project/ethr-did-resolver).

-An example of a DID document resolved using the ethr-did-resolver:
+An example of a DID document resolved using the Ethr-Did-Resolver:

 ```
 {